 "I just feel like I need to.
 Peer pressure, I guess."

 I'd heard this before.
-Coding is a lucrative career path these days, and the ease of finding low-cost online training has lowed the barrier of entry.
+Coding is a lucrative career path, and the ease of finding low-cost online training has lowered the barrier of entry.

 But coding isn't for everyone.
 It has the same ability to make you miserable as any other career path that doesn't suit your interests.